 Ability to Bounce Your Flash

-One of the most important things that dramatically affect the “quality” of photographs is the ability to “bounce” the light from the flash onto the subject via ceilings, walls or other objects.
-The built-in flash will produce a harsh-looking “snapshot” like photo as you cannot control the direction of the built-in flash.
-While a bounced light of adjustable external flash head can produce a pleasing photograph that doesn’t even look “flashed”.
+One of the most important things that dramatically affects the quality of photographs is the ability to bounce the light from the flash onto the subject via ceilings, walls, or other objects.
+The built-in flash will produce harsh-looking, snapshot-like photos, as you cannot control the direction of the built-in flash.
+A bounced light from an adjustable external flash head can produce a pleasing photograph that doesn’t even look like flash was used.
 The method produces softer shadows, a brighter background, and more natural-looking results.
-Of course to be able to effectively bounce of the light, you would need quite powerful flash as with “bounced” light you are lighting up the whole room.
+Of course to be able to effectively bounce the light, you need quite a powerful flash.

-While we can always remove a red-eye caused by light reflecting off the retina in the back of the eye with dilated pupils (when in darker indoor areas) using post-processing tools like Photoshop on the photo, it is always advisable to take precautions while taking the photo itself.
+While you can remove red-eye caused by light reflecting off the retina in the back of the eye with dilated pupils using post-processing tools like Photoshop, it’s advisable to take precautions while taking the photo itself.
 An external flash does a great job on this.
 The closer the flash is to the lens, the greater chance of the light coming out of the flash to reflect directly from the retina into the lens.

 It also depends on the distance between the lens and the eyes.
-There’s some geometry involved here but the bottom-line is greater the distance between the flash and the lens, the further away the camera can be placed from the human subjects without causing red eyes.
+There’s some geometry involved here, but the bottom-line is the greater the distance between the flash and the lens, the farther away the camera can be placed from the human subjects without causing red eyes.
 As you really cannot control the position of the in-built flash with respect to the lens, an external flash is an excellent solution.

 About the Author

 Like This Article?